aoyingxue/datawilltell/content/post/202403_global_coffee_tour/index.md

 categories:
     - Personal Projects
 tags:
+    - Tableau
-    - Tableau, Data Visualization, LOD
+    - Data Visualization
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
 ## Dashboard

 ## Brainstorming ideas